|Website:||website containing additional information|

-- THEORY: One individual written OPEN BOOK exam on ALL topics covered during the course including any guest lectures and extra assignments, as well as five multiple-choice mini-exams (CH2,CH3,CH4,CH5,CH6+7).
+- THEORY: One individual written CLOSED BOOK (with one A4-sized page cheat sheet allowed) exam on ALL topics covered during the course including any guest lectures and extra assignments, as well as five multiple-choice mini-tests.
 Only four of these five grades will be included in the final course formula, which means that you can miss out on one mini-exam in case of sickness or other misfortunes.

 - There is one second-chance exam opportunity for the Exam in July, before the summer break.

 - PRACTICE: One BI team project grade, consisting of the final project deliverables: working prototype, peer reviewing, oral presentation, written report.
 Furthermore, your performance in various assignments, talks, and participation may influence your final grade.

 - There is one second-chance report revision opportunity, which needs to be confirmed beforehand by the course team, by properly submitting your revised report second-chance exam date.

 IMPORTANT: In order to pass this course, you need to have scored at least a 5.0 for (a) the written Exam and (b) the Project.